College of Media Visiting Committee

 An award-winning journalist with extensive experience in national, state, and local affairs, Kittle served for nearly two decades as editorial page editor of The San Diego Union-Tribune.
 Later in his career he stepped in as director of news content for KUSI-TV in San Diego.
 As a much sought-after commentator, he provided regular political analysis on PBS’s “NewsHour with Jim Lehrer.”
 He also appeared frequently on National Public Radio’s “All Things Considered” and “Weekend Edition,” along with numerous interviews on network and cable television news programs.
 In San Diego Kittle was a regular guest on KUSI-TV and KPBS radio and television, and hosted his own weekly public affairs program on SignOn Radio.

 Kittle has nurtured a lifelong interest in American history.
-His first book, "Franciscan Frontiersmen: How Three Adventurers Charted the West," relates the little-known story of pioneering friars who accompanied Junípero Serra to California in the middle of the eighteenth century.
-It will be published early next year by The University of Oklahoma Press.
-He currently is researching a book on the Cupeño "trail of tears" in San Diego County at the start of the 20th century.
+His first book, “Franciscan Frontiersmen: How Three Adventurers Charted the West,” relates the little-known story of pioneering friars who accompanied Junípero Serra to California in the middle of the eighteenth century.
+It was published in May 2017 by The University of Oklahoma Press.
+He currently is researching a book on the Cupeño “trail of tears” in San Diego County at the start of the 20th century.

 From 1979 to 1986, Kittle was an associate editor of U.S. News & World Report in Washington.
 He served the magazine as White House correspondent, congressional correspondent, and Pentagon correspondent.
 After covering Ronald Reagan’s successful 1980 presidential campaign, Kittle was assigned to the White House on a full-time basis, ultimately conducting multiple presidential interviews in the Oval Office.
 Prior to joining U.S. News & World Report, Kittle was the Washington bureau chief for The Charleston (W.Va.)
 Daily Mail.
 He is a graduate of West Virginia University, where he served as editor-in-chief of the Daily Athenaeum.

-His writing accolades include the George Washington Honor Medal awarded by the Freedom's Foundation of Valley Forge, the Scripps Howard National Newspaper Award, the William Randolph Hearst Award, the California Newspaper Publishers Association Award, and numerous citations from the Los Angeles Press Club and the San Diego Press Club.
-Kittle and his wife have two grown children and live in La Jolla, California.
+His writing accolades include the George Washington Honor Medal awarded by the Freedom’s Foundation of Valley Forge, the Scripps Howard National Newspaper Award, the William Randolph Hearst Award, the California Newspaper Publishers Association Award, and numerous citations from the Los Angeles Press Club and the San Diego Press Club.
+Kittle and his wife have two grown children and live in Cayucos, Calif., and Carefree, Ariz.

 Paige Lavender is a native of Charleston, W.Va.
 She graduated from West Virginia University in 2011 and took a job with The Huffington Post shortly after.
-As one of the website’s politics editors, Lavender helped coordinate coverage of the 2012 elections.
-She is currently an assignment editor with a focus on politics and breaking news, and helps with coverage of Congress, the president and political news around the nation, including the 2016 elections.
+As one of the website’s politics editors, Lavender helped coordinate coverage of the 2012 and 2016 elections.
+She currently runs HuffPost’s breaking news team.

 Lavender earned her bachelor’s degree in News-Editorial Journalism with a minor in English.
-She ’s currently pursuing her master’s degree in Interactive Journalism at American University.
-She regularly advises students enrolled in West Virginia Uncovered at the WVU Reed College of Media.
+She completed her master’s degree in Interactive Journalism at American University in 2016.
 Find her on Twitter @paigelav.

 Jane M. McNeer is currently working as a fundraising consultant.
 Late in 2010, McNeer stepped down as Vice President of the Medical Foundation of North Carolina, Inc. and former Assistant Dean for Advancement of the University of North Carolina’s School of Medicine.
 McNeer has more than 25 years experience in higher education public relations and fundraising, including service at Duke University Medical Center, Roanoke College and Virginia Tech.

-Christina Myer is executive editor of The Parkersburg News and Sentinel, in Parkersburg, W.Va.
+Christina Myer is executive editor of The Parkersburg News and Sentinel, in Parkersburg, WV, and the Marietta Times, In Marietta, OH.
 Previously, she was an Associate News Editor on the Americas Copy Desk for Dow Jones Newswires, in New York, N.Y.
 She worked for Dow Jones and Co.’s real-time financial newswire from 2005 to 2013.
 She is a 1999 graduate of WVU, with a bachelor’s degree in journalism (news-editorial).

 Vice President, Ogden Newspapers Inc.

-Ogden Newspapers publishes six daily newspapers (Wheeling Intelligencer, Wheeling News-Register, Parkersburg News & Sentinel, Martinsburg Journal, Elkins Inter-Mountain, and Weirton Daily Times) in West Virginia along with 34 other daily newspapers and businesses in 15 states.
+Ogden Newspapers publishes six daily newspapers (Wheeling Intelligencer, Wheeling News-Register, Parkersburg News & Sentinel, Martinsburg Journal, Elkins Inter-Mountain, and Weirton Daily Times) in West Virginia along with 35 other daily newspapers and related businesses in 15 states.

-At WVU, Nutting has served on the Board of Governors since 2008.
+At WVU, Nutting served on the Board of Governors from 2008 to 2016.

-As Co-Trustee of the Nutting Foundation, he has supported WVU initiatives from a Visiting Professorship to a Journalism Seminar Series to the Nutting Hall addition at Blaney House.
-His proudest accomplishment in recent years is working with the recently deceased Ogden Newspapers Visiting Professor George Esper.
+As Trustee of the Nutting Foundation, he has supported WVU initiatives from a Visiting Professorship to a Journalism Seminar Series to the Nutting Hall addition at Blaney House.
+His proudest accomplishment in recent years is working with the former Ogden Newspapers Visiting Professor George Esper.

-Prior to joining GU, Lauren consulted and spearheaded marketing efforts for small and large organizations including; the Balmoral School of Piping and Drumming, Trigger Point Performance, Hewlett-Packard (HP), various PR firms and larger organizations.
+Prior to founding Coneckt and joining Nomadic, Lauren spearheaded marketing efforts for small and large organizations including; Hewlett-Packard (HP), GU Energy Labs, Trigger Point Performance, various digital brand agencies, PR firms and larger organizations.
 During her time with HP, Lauren led integrated global marketing programs and influenced the organizations use of social media platforms and analysis.
 She was awarded the coveted HP Winner’s Circle award, an award 50 selected employees receive.

 In 2015, Lauren received the Young Alumna Achievement award from the Reed College of Media.
-She holds a bachelor’s degree in public relations from West Virginia University and is completing her master’s this December in Integrated Marketing Communications through the Reed College of Media.
+She holds a Bachelor’s degree in public relations from West Virginia University and a Master’s in Integrated Marketing Communications through the Reed College of Media.

 WVU, BA, Political Science, 1996